 • Fall within an eligible Underserved Area

-If your project meets these criteria, the table below outlines the three different options.
+If your project meets the previous criteria, the table below outlines the three different options.

 Technical Assistance Implementation Grant Loan